 The Kubernetes object that most commonly handles deployments is conveniently called Deployments.
 If you are just getting started, review the documentation on Deployments and start there.
 Under the hood, there is another K8s object, ReplicaSets, that you could also manage directly, but these days, it’s more common to use Deployments and let Kubernetes handle the nitty gritty of the ReplicaSets for you.
 They are called ReplicaSets as it is common to duplicate your Pods and split traffic across the replicas for high availability.

-First, you could create another Kubernetes object called a Pod Template, to describe what container image should be run on the Pod and a command to be run on the container once it is up.
-Then you would create a Deployment, or more commonly you could define the Pod spec as part of the Deployment, instead of first creating a Pod Template.
+Similarly, while you could create another Kubernetes Object called a Pod Template, to describe what container image should be run on the Pod and a command to be run on the container once it is up.
+Then you would create a Deployment and reference that Pod Template.
+But more commonly you could define the Pod spec as part of the Deployment, instead of first creating a Pod Template.
 Once a YAML file (for example, “my-deployment.yaml”) is ready to be applied, you may apply it to your cluster with the command:

 kubectl apply –f my-deployment.yaml